Abstract

 The SDA rules page has since been updated at https://kb.speeddemosarchive.com/Rules to further define the requirements around consistency, policies on external tools, and expectations around exceptions requests.
 The team leaves the final interpretation and enforcement of SDA's rules to SDA staff and provides these rules sections as an aid only.

-1. An Any% run means the runner is not required to perform additional tasks outside completing the game.
+An Any% run means the runner is not required to perform additional tasks outside completing the game.
 A segmented run means the game may be completed by completing a segment of the game such as a single level in a single sitting but may use multiple segments.
 A Real-Time Attack (RTA) means the gameplay was performed in real time as fast as possible.↩︎

-2. Current SDA staff was later able to locate a timing spreadsheet identifying 21 of the 27 segments Groobo used; SDA timing rules in 2009 added a 0.5 second timing penalty per segment but did not require a full accounting of the location of each segment.↩︎
+Current SDA staff was later able to locate a timing spreadsheet identifying 21 of the 27 segments Groobo used; SDA timing rules in 2009 added a 0.5 second timing penalty per segment but did not require a full accounting of the location of each segment.↩︎

-3. Refer to Appendix A - Diablo Level Generation for specifics on how dungeon layouts and objects/monsters/items are generated.↩︎
+Refer to Appendix A - Diablo Level Generation for specifics on how dungeon layouts and objects/monsters/items are generated.↩︎

-4. To save space, Diablo save files only include the starting RNG state for each of the 16 dungeon seeds the dungeon levels are derived from.
+To save space, Diablo save files only include the starting RNG state for each of the 16 dungeon seeds the dungeon levels are derived from.
 Although the game saves the position of items, objects, and monsters once a dungeon level is visited, it always recreates the dungeon layout itself based on the dungeon seed.
 As described further in Generating the Set of Dungeon Seeds, these values are derived from 16 consecutive outputs of the global RNG seeded with the current time, with additional restrictions on what date/times are valid when starting a new game (what we call the game seed).
-Due to the particular type of psuedo-random number generator used in Diablo, the possibilities for these 16 dungeon seeds are fairly limited.↩︎
+Due to the particular type of pseudo-random number generator used in Diablo, the possibilities for these 16 dungeon seeds are fairly limited.↩︎

-5. Dlvls 3 and 4 could not be matched to dungeon levels from any naturally generated games.
+Dlvls 3 and 4 could not be matched to dungeon levels from any naturally generated games.
 Partial matches exist for Dlvl 9, but no game seed generates dungeon levels with the combination of monsters and items visible in Groobo's video.↩︎

-6. Previous versions of this document listed dlvl 16 as dungeon seed 118068228 with a date of 2009-01-01 17:17:27.
+with a date of 2009-01-01 17:17:27.
 This seed was erroneously selected from two possible candidates matching the tile pattern shown in Groobo's video and whose game seed falls near the submission date of Groobo's speedrun video.
 The team updated the table while creating the TAS reproducing the fight with Diablo described in Artificially Enhanced Fireball Damage.↩︎

-7. Quests are logically organized in groups, with either one or two quests from each group chosen for each playthrough as shown in the chart from Jarulf's Guide.
+Quests are logically organized in groups, with either one or two quests from each group chosen for each playthrough as shown in the chart from Jarulf's Guide.
 The first group consisting of the quests "The Curse of King Leoric" and "Poisoned Water Supply" are handled separately in the code.↩︎

-8. The caption in the video reads "Base fireball damaged [sic] boosted to 32".
+The caption in the video reads "Base fireball damaged [sic] boosted to 32".
 According to Jarulf's Guide, the damage formula for Fireball is:

 Rec(slvl, 2·(Rnd[10]+Rnd[10]+clvl) + 4)